 After graduating with a BFA from Hunter, Valda took courses at the Art Students League in New York.
 She felt that that studying with the professional artists who taught there was much more valuable than academic courses.
 In particular, she was influenced by her studies with New York social realist Reginald Marsh and realist and portraitist John Koch.
 In addition, there was dialogue between the students, who included people such as Roy Lichtenstein and Robert Rauschenberg during this period.
 The League did not favor any one style of art and the diversity of its students' approaches to art fostered artistic creativity.
 Valda was a Life Member of the Art Students League.

-Although she incorporated many different styles into her work over the years, Valda was primarily a realist painter.
+Although she incorporated many different styles into her work over the years, Valda began as a traditional realist painter.
 This often brought her into conflict with the art establishment.
 Abstraction had become the new religion of the art establishment.
 Having once been all but excluded by the art world, its proponents now ruled the galleries and academic art.
 With the conviction of zealots, they were intolerant of any other style.
 In addition, there was considerable prejudice against women artists, even for women who were abstract artists.

 Working outside the art establishment, Valda did portrait commissions and murals.
 She supplemented the income from her art with positions at the Motion Picture Association and New York’s Fashion Institute of Technology.

 By the early 1960s, she had become interested in teaching art.
 This would allow her to pursue her love art and convey that love to young people.
 Moreover, in those days, teaching was one of the only professions open to women.
 In the business world, there was the glass ceiling - - those women who did venture into business were expected to do the substantive work while receiving none of the credit.
 Promotion beyond administrative positions was simply not on the table for the vast majority of women.